NH51C:

 Conveners: Robert Wilby, Loughborough University, Centre for Hydrological and Ecosystem Science, Department of Geography, Loughborough, United Kingdom, Ning Lin, Princeton University, Civil and Environmental Engineering, Princeton, NJ, United States and Jie Yin, Zhejiang Gongshang University, School of Tourism and City Administration, Hangzhou, China

-Chairs: Dapeng Yu, Loughborough University, Centre for Hydrological and Ecosystem Science, Department of Geography, Loughborough, United Kingdom, Robert Wilby, University of Loughborough, Loughborough, United Kingdom, Ning Lin, Princeton University, Civil and Environmental Engineering, Princeton, NJ, United States and Jie Yin, Zhejiang Gongshang University, School of Tourism and City Administration, Hangzhou, China
+Chairs: Dapeng Yu, Loughborough University, Centre for Hydrological and Ecosystem Science, Department of Geography, Loughborough, United Kingdom, Robert Wilby, University of Loughborough, Loughborough, United Kingdom, Ning Lin, Princeton University, Department of Civil and Environmental Engineering, Princeton, United States and Jie Yin, Zhejiang Gongshang University, School of Tourism and City Administration, Hangzhou, China

 OSPA Liaison: Jie Yin, Zhejiang Gongshang University, School of Tourism and City Administration, Hangzhou, China

-Co-Organized with:
+Co-Organized

 Natural Hazards, Earth and Planetary Surface Processes, and Hydrology